LogOg/WMS/Home.md

 * item_description
 * active    - to permanently inactivate an item line, all item_variant and supplier_item_variant children are inactive when parent item set inactive
 * published    - to temporarily disable an item line, all item_variant and supplier_item_variant children are temporarily disabled when parent item set disabled
-* min_days_to_expire_receive    - less than this number of day till expiry (i.e. 180 days) and the system will not allow receiving.
-Also if populated will require entering the expiry date at receiving and will then track that in WH.
-Will not allow co-locating same supplier_variant item in WH with different expiry dates (for his to work putaway will need to direct same supplier_variant item with same expiry date to location where there is space and where there is already that item for the same expiry date).
-This captured date will drive FEFO (first expire is first out) picking as well as tracking stock about to expire or has expired in WH.
-* min_days_to_expire_pick    - Will not allow picking stock within a certain time of expiry (i.e 10 days).
-Could also be used to trigger picking out stock past this number days to expire.
-If min_days_to_expire_receive is set so must this and vice versa and validate cannot be greater than min_days_to_expire_receive.

 ### WH Item Attributes
 Will be populated with attributes driving the following WH behaviour.
 Item Attributes will determine Locations for which variant can be put away.
 For a variant with the item_attribute_id with the 'name' of 'HAZARDOUS' the item will be directed toward Locations only which have that variant_attribute_id in the location_type_item_attribute table for the Location Type for the Location - more on this in sections below.